tc39/proposal-smart-pipelines/readme.md

      expression, even a common type, truncates its benefits to that one type only and compromises its expressivity and versatility.

+     In particular, relying on immediately invoked function expressions ([IIFEs][]) to accomodate non-unary function is insufficient for idiomatic JavaScript code.
+JavaScript functions have never fulfilled the [Tennent correspondence principle][].
+Several common types of expressions cannot be equivalently used within inner functions, particularly `await` and `yield`.
+     In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in Goal 2), or may require dramatic rearrangement of logic to conserve the old code’s behavior.

      It would be possible to add ad-hoc handling, for selected other expression types, to the operator’s grammar.
 This would expand its benefits to that type.
 However, this conflicts with Goal 5 (adding cyclomatic complexity to